BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 language: en
 ---

-Back to KubeCon 2018 in Copenhaguen, for the third and last day!
+Back to KubeCon 2018 in Copenhagen, for the third and last day!
 You can read about [our first day here](/kubecon-2018-copenhaguen-day-1/) and [about our second day there](/kubecon-2018-copenhaguen-day-2/).

 # Keynotes